jtsw1990/grab-ai-safety/README.md

     - Logistic Regression
     - Random Forests
 - All 3 models show signs of underfitting with lower than desired training and testing accuracy.
+- Current notebook doesn't show the selected model.
+Selected model used is a Gradient Boosted Machine with a 74% auc score with a microsecond timestamp of 87995.

 ## References